MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enhanced-email.md

    The **From** and **To** fields are automatically populated based on the user and the account and contact of the original record.

 2. Write your email from scratch or select **Insert Template** to search for and apply a template.
+For more information on inserting an email template, see [Insert an email template](insert-email-template.md).

 3. Select **Attach file** if you want to add attachments.